-The south-west subregion is the fastest growing subregion in Sydney and a new airport will be a major catalyst for growth in investment, infrastructure and jobs throughout the region (DP&E 2014).
+The south west subregion is the fastest growing subregion in Sydney and a new airport will be a major catalyst for growth in investment, infrastructure and jobs throughout the region (DP&E2014).
 There are a number of key industries that depend on air transport services based in the area and the development of a new airport is likely to trigger further growth in aviation dependent industry sectors given the availability of land, labour and transport linkages.
-Airports attract investment, professional industries and a range of businesses to the surrounding region.